 The following list contains a description of the individual bits in the ERROR register.
-Is the bit a "1" it will deactivate the unit output.
+If the bit is a "1" it will deactivate the unit output.

 The bits 1-3 and 5 are set during the power on self test.
 They can not be cleared by the ENABLE pin or the CLEARERROR command.
 If one of these bits is set, the supply voltage should be switched off and on again.
 If the error persists, the driver needs to be repaired.